lforst/glsp-vscode-integration/packages/vscode-integration/README.md

  * The server or server wrapper used by the VSCode integration needs to implement
  * this interface.
  */
-interface GlspVscodeServer {
+export interface GlspVscodeServer {

     /**
      * An event emitter used by the VSCode extension to send messages to the server.
-     * You should listen to the event attached to this emitter to receive messages
-     * from the client/VSCode integration and send it to the server.
      *
+     * You should subscribe to the event attached to this emitter to receive messages
+     * from the client/VSCode integration and pass them to the server.
+     *
      * Use the properties `onBeforeReceiveMessageFromClient` and `onBeforePropagateMessageToServer`
-     * of the GlspVscodeAdapter in order to control what messages are propagated
+     * of the GlspVscodeConnector in order to control what messages are propagated
      * and processed.
      */
-    readonly onServerReceiveEmitter: vscode.EventEmitter<unknown>;
+    readonly onSendToServerEmitter: vscode.EventEmitter<unknown>;

     /**
      * An event the VSCode integration uses to receive messages from the server.
      * The messages are then propagated to the client or processed by the VSCode
      * integration to provide functionality.
      *
-     * Fire this event with the message you want to send to the client.
+     * Fire this event with the message the server wants to send to the client.
      *
      * Use the properties `onBeforeReceiveMessageFromServer` and `onBeforePropagateMessageToClient`
-     * of the GlspVscodeAdapter in order to control what messages are propagated
+     * of the GlspVscodeConnector in order to control what messages are propagated
      * and processed.
      */
-    readonly onServerSend: vscode.Event<unknown>;
+    readonly onServerMessage: vscode.Event<unknown>;
 }
 ```